dydxprotocol/v4-documentation/pages/api_integration-full-node-streaming.md

     - Note that both `OrderUpdateV1` and `ClobMatch` messages must be processed to maintain the correct book state.
 See [OrderUpdateV1](#orderupdatev1) for details.
 7. When you see an `OrderRemoveV1` message, remove the order from the book.
 8. When you see a `StreamSubaccountUpdate` message with `snapshot` set to `false`, incrementally update the subaccount's balances and positions.
-8. When you see a `StreamTakerOrder` message, state does not need to be updated -- Taker orders are purely informational and are emitted whenever a taker order enters the matching loop, regardless of success or failure.
+8. When you see a `StreamTakerOrder` message, state does not need to be updated.
+Taker orders are purely informational and are emitted whenever a taker order enters the matching loop, regardless of success or failure.

 Note:
 - The order subticks (price) and quantums (quantity) fields are encoded as integers and require [translation to human-readable values](https://github.com/dydxprotocol/grpc-stream-client/blob/d8cbbc3c6aeb454078c72204491727b243c26e19/src/market_info.py#L1).
 - Each node's view of the book is subjective, because order messages arrive at different nodes in different orders.
 When a block is proposed, nodes "sync" subsets of their book states to cohere with the trades seen by the block proposer.
 - Only `ClobMatch` messages with `execModeFinalize` are trades confirmed by consensus.
 	- Use all `ClobMatch` messages to update the orderbook state.
-The node's book state is optimistic, and reverts i2f fills are not confirmed, in which case a series of `OrderRemoveV1`, `OrderPlaceV1` and `OrderUpdateV1` messages are sent to represent the modifications to the full node's book state.
+The node's book state is optimistic, and reverts if fills are not confirmed, in which case a series of `OrderRemoveV1`, `OrderPlaceV1` and `OrderUpdateV1` messages are sent to represent the modifications to the full node's book state.
     - Treat only `ClobMatch` messages with `execModeFinalize` as confirmed trades.
     - See [Reference Material](#reference-material) for more information.